rccyx/osyx/README.md

 ## And more...

 There's more to come.
-For example, the power menu from the demos.
+For example, a power menu, etc.

-> [!TIP]
-> This is a long term thing.
-So you might want to stick around.

 ## License